vfonov/vfonov.github.io/CV_industry.md

 ---
 ### Summary
 Researcher and software developer with more than 15 years of experience in researching and implementing novel methods for image processing and medical image analysis.
 With the strong background in applied mathematics and computer science.
 Expert knowledge in image analysis methods for MRI and computer vision.
 Developed methods for diagnostics of neurological diseases and tracking the normal development of the human brain.
 Co-authored more than 100 academic papers.
-Consulted for application of image processing methods in clinical trials for drug development.
+Consulted for data processing methods in clinical trials for drug development.

 ### Skills
 data analysis using **R, Python**; machine learning with **scikit-learn**;deep learning with  **torch**; software development with **C, C++, Python, Lua , Perl, Ruby**